marcraft2/tesla-carplay/README.md

 # Tesla Carplay

-This project allows you to have Carplay in the tesla browser with Raspberry Pi.
+This project allows you to have Carplay in the tesla browser with Raspberry Pi 4.

 ## Demo